lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 1 byte magic (0xFB)

-3-4 bytes int decompressed size: the number of bytes depends on the flag above (big endian)
+3-4 bytes int uncompressed size: the number of bytes depends on the flag above (big endian)

 ## Decompression: